CheweyZ/discord-bot-analytics/README.md

 const cheweyBotAnalyticsAPI=require("discord-bot-analytics")
 const customAnalytics = new cheweyBotAnalyticsAPI("YOUR API TOKEN", discordBot)
 ```
-If you using Discord.js or Eris then thats all you rreporting is setup
+If you using Discord.js or Eris then thats all you reporting is setup

 # How to access my analytics
 Webdash board (soon)